 Related: The Best Supplements for Women 40+

 Making sure you are drinking enough water is more of the best (and easiest) things you can do for yourself.

 Have a headache?
 Water.
 Feel grumpy and just blah?
 Water.
 Overweight and need to drop a few lbs?
 Water.
 Is your skin dry?
 Water.

-X –Xtra Advice
+X –Xtra Everything you love

 Y – YOGA!
 (One of my favorite self-care habits!)

 It does my body, heart, mind, and soul a world of good.
 There are so many different kinds of yoga -there is something for everyone!

 Z – Zen your space